u2a-game/desktop-app/README.md

-# U2A desktop app
+# U2A desktop application
-U2A desktop application on Unity engine
+U2A is the game on Unity engine